dotnet/docs-aspire/docs/caching/caching-components.md

 ---
 title: Implement caching with .NET Aspire components
-description: Learn how to connect to Redis and cache data using .NET Aspire components. ms.date: 12/07/2023 ms.topic: tutorial
+description: Learn how to connect to Redis and cache data using .NET Aspire components. ms.date: 12/09/2023 ms.topic: tutorial
 ---

 # Tutorial: Implement caching with .NET Aspire components

 Cloud-native apps often require various types of scalable caching solutions to improve performance. .NET Aspire components simplify the process of connecting to popular caching services such as Redis.
-In this quickstart, you'll learn how to:
+In this article, you'll learn how to:

 > [!div class="checklist"]
 >